-You need to remember that clean roof gutters and downpipes can be your only saviour when a bushfire is imminent.
-An experienced and professional an experienced and professional gutter cleaning company with the right vacuum gutter cleaning equipment is the a safter option than scaling the roof yourself to remove leaf litter, branches, bark, grass and pine needles equals fuel, and minimising fuel to zero in your gutters means the likeliness of a fire engulfing your home is small.
+Clean roof gutters and downpipes can be your only saviour when a bushfire is imminent.
+An experienced and professional gutter cleaning company with the right vacuum gutter cleaning equipment is the safer option than scaling the roof yourself to remove leaf litter, branches, bark, grass and pine needles.
+These can act as fuel in the case of a fire, and minimising fuel to zero in your gutters means the likelihood of a fire engulfing your home is small.
 But another helpful hint is to use ‘gutter plugs’ to plug up your gutters and downpipes and then fill your gutters with water to create a cool fire-extinguishing barrier for embers to land and be destroyed.
-Water will stop the embers at first contact, but will only work if you gutters are completely clear of debris, so ensure your gutters are clean before you plug them up and fill them with water.
+Water will stop the embers at first contact, but will only work if your gutters are completely clear of debris, so ensure your gutters are clean before you plug them up and fill them with water.
 The Country Fire Authority recommend that if a bushfire is imminent, fill your gutters with water, but stay on the ground with a hose to water down the outside of your home.
-Standing on a ladder or the roof, statistically, has created more injuries from falls than from burns.
+Standing on a ladder or the roof, statistically, can create more injuries such as falls compared to burns.
 Remember with bushfire, there is always wind.
-The wind will push you around, so it’s best to stay on the ground to be safe when defending your home.
+The wind will push you around, so it’s best to stay on the ground to be on the safe side when defending your home.

 Cleaning your gutters is also a great way to check the condition of your roof.
 Employing a gutter cleaning company with the highest quality safety standards, and fully qualified roof tilers and tradesmen can also check the condition of your roof.
 They may find a cracked tile, a missing roof nail, some rust or an unsecure sheet of tin.
-Any fault on your roof enables embers to lodge themselves into your roofline, allowing them to hit timber trusses, insulation or even electrical wiring, starting the fire that burns down your whole home.
+Issues from your roof can enable embers to lodge themselves, allowing them to hit timber trusses, insulation or even electrical wiring, thus, starting a fire that can burn down your home.
 A gutter cleaning and roof tiling company can fix every hole, crack or nail, or replace any roof tiles, tin sheets or shingles prior to a fire season, and it will make your home less vulnerable to a fire attack.

 While they are up on your roof clearing your gutters, they will also have a bird’s eye view of your water tanks, especially if they are at ground level.
 It’s just as important to clean your inlet areas around your water tanks, like you would your gutters and downpipes, and put a barrier on the inlet for the bushfire season to ensure ash, soot and fire retardant doesn’t contaminate your water supply.

 Again, the same principles work for any decking you have around your home.
-Take note from the high-up angle if there is any leaf litter hiding between the decking boards which need to be removed.
+Take note that there are no leaf litter hiding between the decking boards which needs to be removed.
 You have to remember, any small space where embers can land and smoulder need to be cleared from potential hazards to ensure your home stays safe.
 That includes your sheds, garages, stables, barns, gazebos, pool-house and carports.
 Any building that has guttering or gaps for embers to catch onto, needs to be checked prior to bushfire season.